 Interesting math problems have always seemed to jump out of the woodwork at me.
 Here’s a simple geometry problem inspired by mat cutting.
-You don’t need a mat cutter or mat cutting experience to solve this problem, however.
+However, you don’t need a mat cutter or mat cutting experience to solve this problem.

 Starting with a regular 40″ by 60″ foam board, a 23″ (by 40″) slice had already been removed for another project (shown as the large black-hashed area on the left edge of the illustration).
-In the blue dashed lines of the illustration, I drew simple plans to cut out four standard 16″ by 20″ pieces, but then discovered that there were problems along the top edge requiring me to remove a one-inch strip (shown with red hash marks), leaving a piece of foam board 39″ high by 37″ wide.
+In the blue dashed lines of the illustration, I drew simple plans to cut out four standard 16″ by 20″ pieces.
+Then I discovered that there were problems along the top edge requiring me to remove a one-inch strip (shown with red hash marks).
+That left a piece of foam board 39″ high by 37″ wide.